PassivityTrading/alpaca-rs/README.md

 ## Features

-- Ease of use - you just create a client and execute requests
+- Ease of use - Minimal setup and no boilerplate
-- Cross-platformness - can run on most platforms that Rust can run on - x86, aarch64, wasm (any platform that [`reqwest`](https://crates.io/crates/reqwest) can run on)
+- Cross-platform - can run on most platforms that Rust can run on - x86, aarch64, wasm (any platform that [`reqwest`](https://crates.io/crates/reqwest) can run on)
-- 🔥BLAZINGLY 🚀 FAST🧨 - uses [`reqwest`](https://crates.io/crates/reqwest) to make requests, which is also very blazingly fast
+- Speed - uses [`reqwest`](https://crates.io/crates/reqwest) to make API requests, for performance
-- Interoperable - does not depend on any async runtime - do you want to use [`tokio`](https://crates.io/crates/tokio)?
-Go ahead.
-Prefer [`async-std`](https://crates.io/crates/async-std)?
-That's also an option.
-Literally anything that can poll a future will work.
+- Interoperable - does not depend on any async runtime.
+Anything that can poll a future, including [`tokio`](https://crates.io/crates/tokio) and [`async-std`](https://crates.io/crates/async-std) will work.
-- Supports **ALL** Alpaca APIs - Broker API, Trading API and the Market Data API!
+- Supports **all** Alpaca APIs - Broker API, Trading API and the Market Data API

 ## Guide